nus-cs2103-AY2425S1/ip/README.md

 ## Running JAR File

-1. Ensure JDK-17.0.12 or other supported versions are installed
+1. Ensure JDK-17.0.12 or equivalent is installed locally
-2. Run the latest JAR file in releases
+2. Download and run the latest JAR file in releases (note that current v0.1 is outdated and will be updated once features are complete)
+3. JAR file should be compatible across various Operating Systems (Windows, Mac etc.)